 Technical challenges with tape backup

-There are hurdles to clear when using tape for backup:
+There are hurdles to clear when using tape for backup.
+Potential challenges include the following: